drhelius/MicroHack/walkthrough/challenge-2/solution.md

 ![image](./img/challenge-2-dockerfile.jpg)

-Since you only want the application code (not the git files etc.) in your container image, you need to add a *dockerignore* file.
-In there you list all the paths and files that should not be included in the container image.
-Create a file named *dockerignore* (again without file extension) and add it to the repository as well:
+Since you only want the application code (not the git files etc.) in your container image, you need to add a *.dockerignore* file.
+In it you list all the paths and files that should not be included in the container image.
+Create a file named *.dockerignore* and add it to the repository as well with the following content:

     **/.classpath
     **/.dockerignore